troglobit/troglobit.github.io/content/projects/smcroute.md

 SMCRoute was originally written by [Carsten Schill][].
 Later on Julien Blache, Todd Hayton and Micha Lenk picked up development for [Debian][].

-Since 2011 Joachim Nilsson heads development at [GitHub][].
+Since 2011 Joachim Wiberg heads development at [GitHub][].
 New features include config file support, reloading config on `SIGHUP`, source-less on-demand (*,G) routing, TTL scoping and support for disabling ALL interfaces except the few used for multicast routing.

 Issue tracker and GIT repository available at [GitHub][].